Amazing College Essays

 How It Works

-Students meet with me for two-hour sessions over a number of weeks.
-During our final leg, I assist them with back-and-forth edits of their essays to make sure they are pristine before they click Submit.
+Students meet with me for seven two-hour sessions over a number of weeks.

 I walk your child through all of the phases of this work.
 My first step?
 I conduct an in-depth review of your child’s history, academic transcript, test scores, and activities through evaluating all of their documents, interviewing you (the parents), and speaking with them.
 From there, I guide your child through focused questions to lead them to greater insight into their values and talents, and to discern which of these insights will be attractive to an admissions officer, and why.